artdarek/oauth-4-laravel/README.md

 	// if code is provided get user data and sign in if ( !empty( $token ) && !empty( $verify ) ) {

-		// This was a callback request from google, get the token
+		// This was a callback request from twitter, get the token
 		$token = $tw->requestAccessToken( $token, $verify );

 		// Send a request with it